-This guide will help you to find records held at The National Archives, which can be used to trace the service of soldiers who served in the British Army between around 1730 and 1898 but who were not discharged to pension.
+This guide will help you to find records held at The National Archives, which can be used to trace the service of soldiers who served in the British Army between around 1730 and 1898, including those who were not discharged to pension.
 These records are known as muster rolls, pay lists and description books.
 For more information on this subject see the Militia research guide.

 2. Essential information

 2.1 What were muster rolls?

 Regimental musters, from the early 18th century onwards, were taken every month or quarter (frequency varied over the years) for pay and accounting purposes.
 They, along with pay lists, were effectively the main everyday service records kept by the army of men in active service.

 2.2 What information do they contain?